Beyond Grades: Why Networking & Relationships Matter in Education

 Academic excellence is important, but success often comes down to who you know, not just what you know.
 Universities should create environments where students build valuable networks that support their careers and personal growth.
 Here’s how institutions can foster meaningful connections beyond the classroom.

 Luckily, I realized this during my MBA.
-Yes, you have earned a Master's in Business Administration, but more importantly, the SOCIAL JOURNEY defines the next stages of my life.
+Yes, I have earned a Master's in Business Administration, but more importantly, the SOCIAL JOURNEY defines the next stages of my life.

 Eduardo made a point.
 When you acquire knowledge, you connect your previous experiences with this knowledge and understand the WHY and HOW.
 But knowledge is perishable, and staying updated on everything you learn is hard.